fsat0/keda-calendar-scaler/README.md

     startAttribute: <start_attribute>
     endAttribute: <end_attribute>
     desiredReplicasAttribute: <desired_replicas_attribute>
+    scaleToZeroOnNoEvents: "false"  # Optional (default: true): set to "false" to prevent scaling to zero
 ```

 > Note: startAttribute, endAttribute cannot be set to the reserved keyword of DynamoDB such as `start`, `end`, etc.